 My #1 suggestion, my top recommendation for success as a Windows user, is to commit to an established regimen of regular drive imaging.

+My daily driver desktop is dual boot.
 The A side is carved up similarly as described in Partitioning Options, but using Microsoft supported techniques for moving User folders and Program Files/(x86) folders.
 The B side is carved up using the methods in Tame 10.

 The advanced techniques are geared toward separating Windows into manageable portions that become simpler to backup and restore using drive images, easier to customize and repair, resulting in increased stability, improved efficiency, and reduced vulnerability to data loss.
 This can be accomplished in Windows XP, Windows 7, 8, 8.1 and Windows 10 but the techniques are quite different.

 The tools I use are fairly simple, many are already included in Windows, and those that aren't are either free, shareware, or very low cost.
 They are also quite powerful, and should be used with care.
 I highly recommend a full system drive image before you start modifying your system.

 The same caution applies (a full system image) if you are having malware issues, and are attempting repairs.
 If somtheing goes awry, it's nice to be able to start over at the last place you had success.
 Also, if you're working on malware issues, it is a good idea to make a drive image at each stage of significant improvement, so that you don't have to start all over again if something goes south on you in the later stages.